Freshwater fish · invertebrates

 Compatibility

-• A filter feeder, not a scavenger.
-Sits on driftwood or rock in the strongest current and holds its fan-shaped front legs open to catch passing particles.
-Watching this behavior is the reason people keep them
+• A filter feeder, not a substrate scavenger.
+The shrimp perches on driftwood, rocks, or hardscape in the strongest part of the current and holds its fan-shaped front legs open to catch passing particles.
+Watching that behaviour is most of the reason people keep them

 Breeding